 - foods that are naturally gluten-free such as fresh fruit and vegetables, fresh meats, eggs, nuts and legumes, milk, fats and oils and gluten-free grains such as rice and corn

-- products labelled ‘gluten-free’ irrespective of where they are imported from into Australia
+- products labelled ‘gluten-free’ irrespective of their country of origin

 - products that use the ‘Crossed Grain Logo’.
 This logo is recognised both in Australia and overseas and means the food item is suitable for a gluten-free diet wherever you are

 - products that are gluten-free according to their ingredients list